Purdue University: History

 On April 27, 2017, Purdue University announced plans to acquire for-profit college Kaplan University and convert it to a public university in the state of Indiana, subject to multiple levels of approval.
 That school now operates as Purdue University Global, and aims to serve adult learners.

+On July 1, 2024, Purdue launched Purdue University in Indianapolis, an extension of the West Lafayette campus, after the formal split of Indiana University–Purdue University Indianapolis.
+It conveys Purdue West Lafayette degrees and has the same academic rigor as the flagship campus.
+Purdue currently has a 28 acre footprint in downtown Indianapolis that includes space in the existing engineering and technology buildings, and has established partnerships with companies for facilities and shared spaces throughout the metro area.

 Integration

 Purdue had black graduates by the 1890s, and in 1905 a Black man ran for its track team.
 But some time in the 1910s the teams became segregated, and remained so until a student protest in 1947.
 Black students were not allowed to live in the residence halls until the 1940s.
 Black males were able to live in cooperatives, but Black females were not allowed to live anywhere in West Lafayette.
-In 1946 the women's dormitories were integrated by an order of the governor of Indiana.
+In 1946, the women's dormitories were integrated by an order of the governor of Indiana.

 Helen Williams became the first Black faculty member in 1968.

+Trump era

+In 2025, in response to state-level executive orders aligning with directives issued by President Donald Trump, the university terminated its Office of Diversity, Inclusion and Belonging, saying that staff who had been a part of that office would have the chance to interview for current vacancies in other areas.
+The university also terminated the Recruitment and Diversity Office for the Polytechnic Institute, despite diversity only being a small part of the office's function.
+Terminated staff members believed that it was because of the name alone that the office was terminated, as other recruitment offices for different parts of the university that did not have "diversity" in the name had remained untouched.

+In June of that year, the Indiana General Assembly passed a state budget bill mandating that Indiana's public universities phase out programs that produce fewer than a certain number of graduates over a three-year period.
+As a result, Purdue eliminated or merged a number of master's and Ph.D. programs in areas such as microbiology, mathematics, and literature.

 Campuses

 Purdue's campus is situated in the small city of West Lafayette, near the western bank of the Wabash River, across which sits the larger city of Lafayette.
-State Street, which is concurrent with State Road 26, divides the northern and southern portions of campus.
+Mitch Daniels Boulevard (formerly State Street) divides the northern and southern portions of campus.
 Academic buildings are mostly concentrated on the eastern and southern parts of campus, with residence halls and intramural fields to the west, and athletic facilities to the north.
-The Greater Lafayette Public Transportation Corporation (CityBus) operates eight campus loop bus routes on which students, faculty, and staff can ride free of charge with Purdue Identification.
+An extensive system of underground tunnels protects pedestrians from snow, ice, wind, rain and UV during movements between buildings.